intro2ddsp/intro2ddsp.github.io/synths/harmonic_results.md

 Let's see some more sound match examples with our differentiable harmonic synthesizer.

 ## Crepe Pitch Extraction
-The Crepe pitch extraction algorithm was used in the original work by Engel et al. and provides a more accurate and richer fundamental frequency envelope.
+The Crepe pitch extraction algorithm {cite:p}`kim2018crepe` was used in the original work by {cite:p}`engel_ddsp_2020` and provides a more accurate and richer fundamental frequency envelope.
 This can help improve the final results of synthesis.

 Crepe can be installed from [PyPi](https://pypi.org/project/crepe/).
 We replaced `functional.detect_pitch_frequency` with `crepe.predict` to produce the examples in these book.